 The long-term plan meeting, whose purpose is to make the long-term strategic and philosophical plan for Mantid, was held on January 19th.
 PP presented the outcome of this meeting.

-In summary, the long-term plan for Mantid includes evolving Mantid to scipy-styled package, implementing wiki-styled documentation, enabling units to support reactor-based instrument, improving workspace design, enhancing advanced visualization with ParaView and experiment steering.
+In summary, the long-term plan for Mantid includes evolving Mantid to scipy-styled package, implementing wiki-styled documentation, enabling units to support reactor-based instrument, improving workspace design, enhancing advanced visualization with ParaView, and experiment steering.
 The improved workspace should reflect science and be more accessible for users.
 Customized GUI based on Mantid scipy-styled library is also advised from SSC.

 ISIS will have a further discussion on the outcome of the long-term plan meeting after PMB meeting.
 PMB members agree with the outcome of the plan meeting.
 The progress from the outcome of this long-term plan meeting should be reviewed in future PMB meetings.